How to Read Newspaper for Bank Exams

 Here’s how you can apply the strategy for reading newspapers for bank exams to this newspaper article:

 - Title/Headline – Wholesale price inflation touches a four-year high

 - What? – Increase in wholesale price inflation (so, wholesale prices have now been increased for various foods and crops, like paddy)

 - When? – June 2018 (as it says clearly in the newspaper article, “Inflation at the wholesale level quickened to 5.77% in June, the highest since December 2013”)

 - Where? – All over India, because inflation is not limited to a state or union territory

 - Why/How? – More than 1 reason: rising fuel prices, particularly crude petroleum and natural gas

 So, when you prepare concise notes for a newspaper article, then you know that you can revise the summary of a newspaper article quickly.
-Hope this clears your queries and that now you have understood how to read newspaper for bank exams.
+Hope this clears your queries and that now you understand how to read newspapers for bank exams.
 All the Best!

 I have been writing blog content for different exams for more than 3 years now.
 Being an aspirant myself and having closely worked with students and mentors, I know what kind of content an aspirant is looking for.
 Apart from writing content, I like watching movies.